SeleniumHQ/docs/docs_source_files/content/guidelines_and_recommendations/_index.en.md

 A note on "Best Practices": We've intentionally avoided the phrase "Best Practices" in this documentation.
 No one approach works for all situations.
-We prefer the idea of "Guidelines and Recommendations."
+We prefer the idea of "Guidelines and Recommendations".
 We encourage you to read through these and thoughtfully decide what approaches will work for you in your particular environment.